 Railway companies that are known to have used asbestos include:

 While railroad employees and crews are protected under OSHA and the Federal Railroad Administration (FRA), this dual oversight has led to issues regarding jurisdiction.
 To mitigate risks that fall outside of their jurisdictions, OSHA and the FRA continually release memorandums and advisories.
-It is essential that railroad company leadership is paying attention to and abiding by these to protect their employees and crews to the fullest extent possible.
+It is essential that railroad company leadership pays attention to and abides by these to protect their employees and crews to the fullest extent possible.

 All railroad employees and crews are protected under the Federal Employers Liability Act (FELA), which helps ensure protection for those who are injured on the job.
 Asbestos-related diseases caused by occupational exposure are covered by FELA.

 If you were injured or made ill on the job and can prove negligence was the cause, you may be entitled to compensation for your medical expenses.
-In order to get the greatest level of compensation, you'll want to hire a lawyer with asbestos litigation experience.
+To get the greatest level of compensation, you’ll want to hire a lawyer with asbestos litigation experience.